Enhancing Immune Systems with Immunotherapy

-The Symmetrical Network Theory of Adaptive Immunity
+Network Theory of Adaptive Immunity

 The immune network theory states that the “recognizers” of the immune system (the lymphocytes and antibodies) not only recognize foreign particles, but also recognize and interact with each other, as parts of a network with memory.
 This has important implications for the medical issues of autoimmunity and inflammation.

-History of Immune Network Theory
+A Short History of Immune Network Theory

-The network theory of the immune system is not currently the predominant paradigm of immunology.
-The framework emerged in the mid 1970’s.
+The immune network theory emerged in the mid 1970’s.
 Later, in 1984, a Danish immunologist by the name of Dr. Niels Kaj Jerne, was awarded the Nobel Prize for his immune network hypothesis.
 He was the first to propose that the antibodies of the system not only recognized foreign antigens, but also recognized and interacted with each other, as part of a network.

 Dr. Jerne had realized that, just as the neural network could remember, and learn from experience, so could the immune system, a network, of cells and antibodies, also remember and learn from experience.
 And just as the neural network possesses the ability to differentiate between self and other, so does the immune system possess this ability to distinguish between what is self, or part of the body, and what is foreign to the body.